 - Remind them when they need to take medicine or when they have an upcoming doctor’s appointment.

 - Exercise with them.

-- Help them shop for groceries and cook healthier meals.
+- Help them shop for groceries and cook healthy meals.

 Living with a serious chronic illness like IPF can be difficult.
-Offer to lend a supportive ear to your loved one when they feel overwhelmed.
-Show them that you care, and that you’re willing to do whatever is necessary to help out.
+You may also be able to provide support by offering to lend a supportive ear to your loved one when they feel overwhelmed.
+This can show them that you care, and that you’re willing to do whatever is necessary to help out.